-On behalf of Law Offices of Derrick E. George, P.C. posted in drunk driving charges on Wednesday, February 28, 2018.
+On behalf of George Law, posted in drunk driving charges on Wednesday, February 28, 2018.

-At the Law Offices of Derrick E. George PC in Michigan, we know a lot about drunk driving.
+At George Law, we know a lot about drunk driving.
 But some of the statistics Michigan Live reported a while back surprised even us.

 Here are six Michigan drunk driving facts that you no doubt will find as eye-opening as we did.